This evening, after church and dinner

 I felt at peace.

-I told Jane that now every time I see a rainbow, I'll think about her,
+I told Jane that every time I see a rainbow, I will think about her,

 and I'll probably cry.

-We met CB near the temple and together walked around the grounds
+We met CB near the temple and walked around the grounds,

-We went around the room, giving Jane our best and most inspired advice.
+We gathered around the room, offering Jane our most heartfelt and inspired advice.

-Gig's advice was for her to speak up and to everyone.
+Gig encouraged her to speak up with everyone.

-I said to look people in the eyes and acknowledge
+I urged her to look people in the eyes and recognize the

 Christian said she should connect with the people through music, and